-CNN Week Nine – Property Tax Cap, Workforce Housing and Child Care Tax Credit and More
+CNN Week 9 – Property Tax Cap, Workforce Housing and Child Care Tax Credit and More

-CNN Week Nine – Property Tax Cap, Workforce Housing and Child Care Tax Credit and More
+CNN Week 9 – Property Tax Cap, Workforce Housing and Child Care Tax Credit and More

 The 2024 Legislative Session continues after concluding its 23rd day last Thursday.
 The ninth week followed the trend of Tuesday and Thursday legislative days and committees on Wednesday.
 Legislators have 7 legislative days remaining to pass bills and still have a lot to accomplish, including both budgets, a number of confirmations of board appointments, and a number of local bills, in addition to big ticket items like gambling and workforce development.
 Corresponding to the short time remaining, bill filings slowed dramatically with only 20 new bills in the House and 12 in the Senate.
 Continue reading for some brief and relevant highlights from the week!